ChrisK91/Checklists/content/checklists/acute_kidney_injury.md

     - low Na indicates prerenal cause
     - Used to calculate fractional excretion of sodium or urea
       - fractional excretion of sodium < 1 %: prerenal, > 2 % renal, cannot be used with diuretics
-      - fractional excretion of urea < 35 % prernal, > 50 % renal, not influenced by diuretics
+      - fractional excretion of urea < 35 % prerenal, > 50 % renal, not influenced by diuretics

 ## Therapy